Barabasi-Lab/AI-Bind/README.md

 # AI-Bind

-AI-Bind is a pipeline using unsupervised pre-training for learning chemical structures and leveraging network science methods to predict protein-ligand binding using Deep Learning.
+AI-Bind is a pipeline which uses unsupervised pre-training for learning chemical structures and leverages network science methods to predict protein-ligand binding using Deep Learning.

 ## Usage

-Use the Python notebook VecNet-User-Frontend.ipynb to make binding predictions on unseen protein targets and both unseen ligands and targets.
+Use the Python notebook VecNet-User-Frontend.ipynb to make binding predictions on unseen ligands and targets.

+# Data

+Please download the data files from: https://www.dropbox.com/work/Foodome%20Team%20Folder/Chatterjee%2C%20Ayan/AI-Bind-Release/data/sars-busters-consolidated

 ## Shortcomings of existing deep models